matrixzj/documentations/pages/bash/gnu_awk.md

 ```
 Search *string* for the longest, leftmost substring matched by the regular expression *regexp* and return the character position (index) at which that substring begins (one, if it starts at the beginning of *string*).
 If no match is found, return zero.
 The *regexp* argument may be either a regexp constant (/…/) or a string constant ("…").
 The order of the first two arguments is the opposite of most other string functions that work with regular expressions, such as *sub()* and *gsub()*.
-It might help to remember that for *match()*, the order is the same as for the ‘~’ operator: ‘string ~ regexp’.
+It might help to remember that for *match()*, the order is the same as for the *~* operator: *string ~ regexp*.
-The match() function sets the predefined variable RSTART to the index.
-It also sets the predefined variable RLENGTH to the length in characters of the matched substring.
-If no match is found, RSTART is set to zero, and RLENGTH to -1.
+The match() function sets the predefined variable *RSTART* to the index.
+It also sets the predefined variable *RLENGTH* to the length in characters of the matched substring.
+If no match is found, *RSTART* is set to zero, and *RLENGTH* to -1.
 ```bash
 $ awk 'BEGIN{test = "matrix"; print match(test, /t.*x/); print RLENGTH, RSTART}'
 3